jootse84/jootse84.github.io/_posts/2016-06-25-html5-notifications.md

 ## Notifications

 Today it's the turn of the Web Notifications feature.
-For the ones that do not know exactly how it works and why it is useful, I suggest to open your your [Skype session in your browser](https://web.skype.com/), and check how the browser notifies you when one of your contacts messages you back on the chat.
+For the ones that do not know exactly how it works and why it is useful, I suggest to open your [Skype session in the browser](https://web.skype.com/), and check how the browser notifies you when one of your contacts messages you back on the chat.

 We have to take into account that [some browsers](http://caniuse.com/#search=web%20notifications) have special issues related to this feature.
 For instance, Firefox does not support notifications sent immediately after one another.